LBI-DHP/shared-achievement/frontend/README.md

 ## Run the project

+Make sure you have the `.env` file that contains the environment variables needed to run the project.
+Request this file from other developers in your team.
+This file is not stored in the git repo as it contains sensitive values.

 To run the project in **development** mode, navigate to the project directory and run the following expo command:

 ```bash